ShahmirAltamash/Spatio-Temporal-Remote_Sensing_Image_Synthesis/README.md

 # Spatio-Temporal Remote Sensing Image Synthesis

 ## Introduction
-This repository contains a PyTorch-based pipeline for training, testing, and evaluating image generation models, specifically using GANs (Generative Adversarial Networks) and UNets.
+This repository contains a PyTorch-based pipeline for training, testing, and evaluating image generation models, specifically using GANs (Generative Adversarial Networks).
 The models are designed to generate and process high-resolution satellite images.
 The repository includes various utilities, configurations, and metrics necessary for model evaluation and checkpoint management.

 ## Table of Contents
 - [Installation](#installation)